openvinotoolkit/anomalib/README.md

 Anomalib is a deep learning library that aims to collect state-of-the-art anomaly detection algorithms for benchmarking on both public and private datasets.
 Anomalib provides several ready-to-use implementations of anomaly detection algorithms described in the recent literature, as well as a set of tools that facilitate the development and implementation of custom models.
 The library has a strong focus on image-based anomaly detection, where the goal of the algorithm is to identify anomalous images, or anomalous pixel regions within images in a dataset.
 Anomalib is constantly updated with new algorithms and training/inference extensions, so keep checking!

 ##### Key features:
-- The biggest collection of ready-to-use deep learning anomaly detection algorithms and public benchmark datasets.
+- The largest public collection of ready-to-use deep learning anomaly detection algorithms and benchmark datasets.
 - [**PyTorch Lightning**](https://www.pytorchlightning.ai/) based model implementations to reduce boilerplate code and limit the implementation efforts to the bare essentials.
 - All models can be exported to [**OpenVINO**](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) Intermediate Representation (IR) for accelerated inference on intel hardware.
 - A set of [inference tools](#inference) for quick and easy deployment of the standard or custom anomaly detection models.